Why is My Dog Throwing Up Yellow?

 Dog vomiting yellow: Peritonitis

 Peritonitis in dogs is an inflammation of the cavity where the abdominal organs are located.
-Peritonitis in dogs can occur when substances such as enzymes, food, feces, bile, etc., are dumped in it, due to disorders such as:
+Peritonitis in dogs can occur when substances such as enzymes, food, feces, bile, etc., are enter the abdomen when they shouldn't.
+This could be due to:

 - Rupture of the bladder